Onboard AWS Accounts

 Onboarding methods for AWS Accounts

-Onboarding Method Description Automatic sync*
+Onboarding Method Description Automatic synchronization

 Note: Deleting AWS accounts is not automatically synced.
 To remove AWS accounts from AlgoSec Cloud Enterprise after deletion in AWS, refer to Offboard AWS accounts from ACE.